Celebrating 40 Years with a Bold, New Look. LEARN MORE

 By integrating the professions of law, accounting, financial services, and nonprofit planned giving, the program promotes an interdisciplinary approach to most effectively achieve client goals.
-The curriculum comes from The American College in Bryn Mawr, Pennsylvania, the nation’s leading educator of professionals in the insurance and financial services industry.
+The curriculum comes from The American College of Financial Services in King of Prussia, Pennsylvania, the nation’s leading educator of professionals in financial services.

-This program is organized by the Omaha Community Foundation and led by former Omaha Community Foundation board member, Mark Weber, a Principal of SilverStone Group.
+This program is organized by the Omaha Community Foundation and led by former Omaha Community Foundation board member, Mark Weber.
 Read our interview with Mark about the CAP® program.
 You can also learn more about Mark and the success of the CAP® program in this interview with Planned Giving Today.

 In an advisor’s words